Say Goodbye to Financial Stress

 A pink graph with an arrow pointing up.

-After the onboarding process I'll start doing my bookkeeping thing, then you get to enjoy the peace of mind and confidence of running your organization with financial clarity.
+After accepting the proposal, we'll go through an onboarding process to discuss expectations and logistics of how we’ll work together.
+I'll start doing my bookkeeping thing, then you get to enjoy the peace of mind and confidence of running your organization with financial clarity.

 A woman is standing next to a man sitting at a desk with a laptop.